stephenkyang/tp/docs/UserGuide.md

 _______________
 ```

 To delete the deposit use the this command.
-The deposit number can be found wiht `deposit list`
+The deposit number can be found with `deposit list`

 deposit del /n (deposit number)
 ```
 deposit del /n 1